cisarik/mychatgpt/README.md

 1. Open DevTools directly inside the chatgpt.com tab that shows the conversation.
 2. Enable *Debug* in the extension popup so `[Cleaner]` logs stay verbose.
 3. Click **Test selectors (active tab)** in the popup and check the tab console for `[RiskyMode]` entries.
-4. If you see `NOT FOUND` for kebab/delete/confirm, wait a moment—sidebar fallbacks kick in automatically.
+4. If you see `NOT FOUND` for header/menu/confirm, bump `risky_step_timeout_ms`, re-run the probe, and double-check that the header toolbar is fully visible.
-5. When the probe still fails, bump `risky_step_timeout_ms`, toggle *Dry run*, re-run the probe, and share the tab console output.
+5. When the probe still fails, toggle *Dry run*, re-run the probe, and share the tab console output.

 > Tip: All debug output now lives in the console.
 Open DevTools on the extension popup or the target chat tab to inspect `[Cleaner]` and `[RiskyMode]` logs.